 Hussey Tower

-Hussey Tower looks like a miniature version of Tattershall Castle, perhaps because Benyngton was a friend of Ralph Cromwell, who built Tattershall.
+Hussey Tower looks like a miniature version of Tattershall Castle, perhaps because Bennington was a friend of Ralph Cromwell, who built Tattershall.
 Hussey Tower may have been built by Peter Lyndon, a German, who had worked at Tattershall.
 Both structures use Boston Bricks.

 The Hussey family owned the house in the 16th century, but Lord Hussey lost both his house and his head following the Lincolnshire Rising in 1536.
 Ownership of the Hall passed to the Crown, and then to the Borough.
 Today only the ruined tower remains.